Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 My fellow Muslims have not paid attention to the above verses, which are repeated in several chapters and several times, and a few of them are listed below.
 The fact that Islam is not an exclusive path to salvation or peace of mind is welcome.
 Let me assert, I am a Muslim, and the faith does to me what I want it to do for me, as your religion does to you.
 But, I will never claim Islam is the only way, Period.

 “The above passage – which recurs in the Qur’an several times – lays down a fundamental doctrine of Islam.
 With an unparalleled breadth of vision.
 The idea of “salvation” is here made conditional upon three elements only: belief in God, belief in the Day of Judgment, and righteous action in life (Asad).”
-It is all about accountability of one’s action towards building a cohesive society.
+It is all about the accountability of one’s action towards building a cohesive society.
 If all people spoke the truth, it takes the worry off the minds of people in judging people…….

 Pluralism is merely an attitude of respecting the otherness of others and accepting the God-given uniqueness of each one his creation.
 Islam respectfully acknowledges the other faiths by name, at least five prevalent at the time of its origins: Judaism, Christianity, Paganism, Zoroastrianism, and Sabeans (generic).
 Quran clarifies that each faith was designed for people to walk on the path of righteousness while acknowledging the legitimacy of other religions.